 Sound Sense was created out of a cross-country connection between a mom and an audiologist.
-In 2012, Kate had an online discussion with Dr. Rachel “Rae” Stout about her pre-teen daughter and her difficulties with academics, particularly those that required reading, writing, and listening.
+In 2012, Kate had an online discussion with an audiologist about her pre-teen daughter and her difficulties with academics, particularly those that required reading, writing, and listening.
 Following an ongoing battle with her local public schools and their lack of resources, Kate had recently transitioned her daughter to homeschool and, due to her daughter’s difficulties with communication, she was concerned about her daughter’s ability to ever succeed in a more traditional school environment.

 Kate had been looking to have her daughter evaluated for possible Auditory Processing Disorder (APD), but had been unable to find any local resources.
-Dr. Rae, then on maternity leave with her firstborn son, suggested that Kate bring her daughter from the Southwestern U.S. to Washington, D.C. to be evaluated for APD.
+The audiologist suggested that Kate bring her daughter from the Southwestern U.S. to Washington, D.C. to be evaluated for APD.
 She also suggested that Kate consider the possibility of using “low-gain hearing aids” in her daughter’s treatment.